jsxstyle/jsxstyle/README.md

 This is just a straightforward transformation into the React of today.
 You can also do this at runtime too if you want (both are included in the repo)

+### Insert stylesheets, not inline styles

+Under the hood, jsxstyle doesn't actually use inline styles.
+At runtime in generates unique stylesheets for each node with a fresh class name.
+If two or more nodes have the same set of CSS properties, they share the same stylesheet.
+This prevents large strings of inline styles from being inserted into the DOM and improves performance a lot.

 ### Extract the literal CSS into a stylesheet

 The problem with the above example is React has to do a lot of extra work diffing a bunch of style properties that we know won't ever change.
 Since some of the parameters are expressions [magic Babel optimizations](https://github.com/babel/babel/issues/653) won't be able to help either.